Moving to a New City - All You Need To Know

 Establish the Nature of Your Relationships

-This digital age makes it easy to move to a new city or new job location and still assume that you will maintain your relationship with your friends through social media such as Instagram or Facebook.
+This digital age makes it easy to move to a new city or new job location and still assumes that you will maintain your relationship with your friends through social media such as Instagram or Facebook.
 However, everyone knows these are not the best ways to maintain a relationship.
 You will find it easier to move on when you decide on the relationships you want to maintain.
 You may want to select the people you want to keep in contact with.
 Settle with yourself that you are severing some relationships in this situation.
 You may even want to block some of these people on social media.

 Contact those people you will want to maintain a relationship with and explain your feelings to them.
 You can both come up with ways to stay connected.
 This is also applicable to the family.
 Consider spending 24hours each with your siblings catching fun together before you leave to live in a new city.
 This helps you have good memories of them before you leave.
 It also creates a path for your relationship after your departure.